- Surfside: Rooms

 (For more on pool-hopping around Universal Orlando, please see our Adventures in pool-hopping article.)

-Universal Orlando’s on-site hotels – cancellation policy
+Universal Orlando’s hotels – cancellation policy

 Since all seven resorts located at Universal Orlando are operated by Loews, they all feature the same cancellation policy: if you cancel your reservation six or more days in advance, you will receive a full refund.
 If it’s anything fewer than five days beforehand, however, you will be charged one night’s room rate, plus tax.